chvancooten/maldev-for-dummies/README.md

 ### C#

 C# code (`.cs` files) can either be compiled directly (with the `csc` utility) or via Visual Studio itself.
-The source code in this repo can be compiled as follows.
+Most source code in this repo (except the solution to [bonus exercise 3](./Exercises/BONUS%20Exercise%203%20-%20Basic%20EDR%20Evasion/solutions/csharp/)) can be compiled as follows.

 > ℹ **Note:** Make sure you run the below command in a "Visual Studio Developer Command Prompt" so it knows where to find `csc`, it is recommended to use the "x64 Native Tools Command Prompt" for your version of Visual Studio.